hectorvent/emaily/README.md

 # Emaily ✉️

-> Corrently under development.
+>  Under development.

-It will be an email dispatcher microservice, this will handle email tamplates, manage attachments, and filters.
+It is an email dispatcher microservice, that handles email tamplates, manage attachments, and filters.

 Ways to send an email :